surifirstpin/Acubi_documentation/Version.5/Reports.md

 The data in analyse sections is determined by dimensions and measures.
 Using **Field Picker**, select Dimensions and Measures to retrieve the data.
 In AcuBi a dimension is derived as group of data and Measure is derived as information about group of data.

- > **Note :** All the dimensions appear in Grey colour and all the measures appear in Orange colour in your data table.
+ > **Note :** All the dimensions appear blue in  colour and all the measures appear in Orange colour in your data table.

 ## Getting Started